 You can also combine the protein box with the rice bowl: try brown rice, avocado, black beans, and chicken.

 Simply divide out your ingredients in separate tupperware and it’s a deconstructed salad!
-I’m a big greek salad girl so for me this might be feta, olives, lettuce, and cucumbers.
+I’m a big greek salad girl, so for me this might include feta, olives, lettuce, and cucumbers.
 But really, it can be entirely your creation.

 Once you get comfortable with your meal prep , you can make it a weekly, family activity.
 Start racking up the recipes, and before you know it, you might even be creating a family recipe book—get cheffing!